-WHY: This past election season revealed some deep divides, and deeper wounds, among Christians.
+This past election season revealed some deep divides, and deeper wounds, among Christians.
 The way many Christians and Evangelicals have responded both in words and deeds throughout the election season has left many wondering how we can rebuild our testimony, witness, and walk in the world.
 Or can we?
-Join us for a critical discussion on the political, cultural, and social fall-out of this past election season and how we can begin to rediscover what it means for the Church to be the Church.
-The panel discussion will be followed by a time of Q&A.
+We recently held a panel discussion on the political, cultural, and social fall-out of this past election season and how we can begin to rediscover what it means for the Church to be the Church.
+Watch the panel discussion by clicking above or on YouTube here.

 Margaret Diddams (Ph.D.) is Provost and Professor of Psychology at Wheaton College.

 Ed Stetzer (Ph.D., @edstetzer) holds the Billy Graham Distinguished Chair of Church, Mission, and Evangelism at Wheaton College, where he also leads the Billy Graham Center for Evangelism.

 Vincent Bacote (Ph.D., @vbacote) is the Director of the Center for Applied Christian Ethics and Associate Professor of Theology at Wheaton College.